IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 IETF: Internet Engineering Task Force (see {{RFC3233}}).

-IETF LLC Executive Director: the executive director for the IETF Limited Liability Company, responsible for day-to-day administrative and operational direction (See {{staff-responsibilities}}).
+IETF LLC Executive Director: the executive director for the IETF Administration Limited Liability Company, responsible for day-to-day administrative and operational direction (See {{staff-responsibilities}}).
+Also referred to as "IETF Executive Director".
+(Note that
+the title of "IETF Executive Director" in older documents such as
+{{RFC2026}} is now "Managing Director, IETF Secretariat".)

-IETF LLC: The legal entity -- a disregared Limited Liability Company (LLC) of The Internet Society -- established to house IASA2, specified by the ISOC/IETF LLC Agreement ({{IETF-LLC-OA}}).
+IETF Administration LLC: The legal entity -- a disregared Limited Liability Company (LLC) of The Internet Society -- established to house IASA2, specified by the ISOC/IETF LLC Agreement ({{IETF-LLC-OA}}).
+Also referred to as "IETF LLC" or just the "LLC".

 IETF LLC Board: The Board of Directors of the IETF LLC -- formally a multi-member "manager" of the LLC on behalf of ISOC (See